BAM-PFA/guerrillatv/_collections/_essays/2020-08-17_steve-seid-confrontation-tv.md

 Ultimately, <i>Guerrilla Television</i> sets out to inoculate the people against infectious mainstream Media-America by creating a confrontational alternative.
 “Instead of politicizing people with mass-TV,” Shamberg writes, “Guerrilla Television seeks to media-ize people against it.”<sup><a href="#10" id="10a">10</a></sup>  This antidote would come in the form of a self-made, overarching “cultural data bank,” an accessible storehouse of countercultural experience, aspiration, and strategies.
 The consequences of inaction are dire, for the greater culture’s fate relies on its adaptation to an ever-morphing, process-oriented sense of information, rather than its current monopolistic stranglehold.<sup><a href="#11" id="11a">11</a></sup> Resist this evolutionary tendency and “America will be the first culture to perish from misunderstanding the consequences of media-ecology.”<sup><a href="#12" id="12a">12</a></sup>

 With the publication of <i>Guerrilla Television</i>, the trajectory from speculative musings to utilitarian application was almost complete—almost.
-What seemed like the next logical step was a test case with Portapak technology ambushing mainstream TV.<sup><a href="#13" id="13a">13</a></sup> This was not to be a take-no-prisoners undertaking—Guerrilla Television was, after all, nonviolent by definition—but a subversive, parallel-universe of alternative media construction.
+What seemed like the next logical step was a test case with Portapak technology ambushing mainstream TV.<sup><a href="#13" id="13a">13</a></sup> This was not to be a take-no-prisoners undertaking—guerrilla television was, after all, nonviolent by definition—but a subversive, parallel-universe of alternative media construction.
 To accomplish this, Shamberg needed a Raindance equivalent, but instead of running counter to RAND Corp., it would have network TV as its foil.

 <div class="row">
   <div class="col-sm-7 col-xl-12">